 How to read NCERT Books for UPSC

-- Class Wise: The first method is reading all the books class wise starting from Std.
+- Class Wise: The first method is reading all the books class-wise starting from Std.
 6th.
-This is a good way to read specifically for the exams when you have a time constraint.
+This is an excellent way to read specifically for the exams when you have a time constraint.

 Which is the best method?

-Read NCERT books subject wise for exam preparation- swim with flow.
-If you read NCERT books subject wise you will understand the subject easily and your basic knowledge gets stronger and concepts get clearer.
-In contrast if you read NCERT books by the first method i.e. class wise you will get less knowledge because this method creates gaps between the same subject .
+Read NCERT books subject wise for exam preparation- swim with the flow.
+If you read NCERT books subject wise you will understand the subject quickly, and your basic knowledge gets more substantial, and concepts get clearer.
+In contrast, if you read NCERT books by the first method, i.e. class-wise, you will get less knowledge because this method creates gaps between the same subject.

 To understand the above question understand this simple logic-

 More time (more gaps between the same subject) =more memory loss (first method)

 Less time (No gap between the same subject)=more memory(second method)